-- 24. The term 'broker' may only be used to describe the services of an intermediary where the intermediary offers consumers a fair analysis of the market for that particular product or service. - 25.
-Where an intermediary does not provide a product or service on the basis of a fair analysis of the market, it must clearly disclose to the consumer the names of those product producers whose products or services it intends to consider as part of its analysis.
+24. The term 'broker' may only be used to describe the services of an intermediary where the intermediary offers consumers a fair analysis of the market for that particular product or service.

+25. Where an intermediary does not provide a product or service on the basis of a fair analysis of the market, it must clearly disclose to the consumer the names of those product producers whose products or services it intends to consider as part of its analysis.

-26. Where an intermediary is tied to a single provider for a particular product it must disclose this fact in all advertisements and written material for that particular product.
+26. Where an intermediary is tied to a single provider for a particular product it must disclose this fact in all advertisements and written material for that particular product and must disclose this fact to any consumer that enquires about the product.